 Oh how every year these Birthday Gods find me and put me to some sort of test.
-Whilst this may sound dramatic please bear in mind that this is my birthday after all and I can whinge and cry if I want to and I am closer to 40 than I have ever wanted to be.
+Whilst this may sound dramatic please bear in mind that this is my birthday after all and I can whine and cry if I want to and I am closer to 40 than I have ever wanted to be.

 Thankfully I woke up prepared, with a mug of coffee and a piece of cake.
 This birthday was no different but somehow a vomiting child and another one running to the loo for other reasons was not going to bring me down.

 The thought did cross my mind to have a dramatic moment of me kneeling in the rain, hands and arms, pointed up towards the heavens shouting “Why?
 Why?
 Why?”.
-Obviously my make-up would be perfect with just that little bit of mascara/eyeliner combo that would somehow take my look from day eyes to smoky evening eyes but the drama eluded me by a massive amount of cute and love.
+Obviously, my make-up would be perfect with just that little bit of mascara/eyeliner combo that would somehow take my look from day eyes to smoky evening eyes but the drama eluded me by a massive amount of cute and lovable.

 My girls sang happy birthday every 8 minutes.
-I had various broken toys, personal belongings wrapped up in baby blankets and muslin clothes proudly presented to me.
+I had various broken toys, personal belongings wrapped up in baby blankets, and muslin clothes proudly presented to me.
 I also had vomit and poo to clean but somehow it wasn’t that bad.

 The man I call husband (still trying to figure the right amount of info to dish out on this blog) gave me a knife set (something I just know will take my cooking to the next level).
-I love my gift and it shows there is love and a little trust in giving me knives.
+I love my gift and it shows there are love and a little trust in giving me knives.

 I was spoilt with messages and phone calls, as well as a homemade beanie, flowers and not to go into boring details but there were vouchers too.
 I was made to feel like someone special.
 It was a birthday global village happening in my lounge people.
-Oh social media how I love thee; especially when stuck at home with germ carrying snot flickers.
+Oh, social media how I love thee; especially when stuck at home with germ-carrying snot flickers.
 Not bad for this old gal I would say.

 Next year though I’m hoping it won’t be as dramatic and maybe my plans can involve me actually getting a fancy coffee.